tursodatabase/libsql/doc/tcl_extension_intro.md

 ## Summary, More to Come ##

-The Tcl extension should prove useful to those who like the features of the sqlite3 shell but sometimes find it diffult to use programmatically.
+The Tcl extension should prove useful to those who like the features of the sqlite3 shell but find using it programmatically to be challenging.

-A future article will cover using Tk, a graphical user interface toolkit originally creaated for use with Tcl, with sqlite3xt.
+A future article will cover using Tk, a graphical user interface toolkit originally created for use with Tcl, with sqlite3xt.